Statement Limiting the Right to Equitable Remuneration of Certain Rome Convention or WPPT Countries

 SOR/2013-143 June 27, 2013

-Subsection 83(11) of the Copyright Act provides among other things that an eligible author, performer or maker who does not authorize a collective society to act on his or her behalf [a so-called "orphan" owner] can seek payment in the private copying regime from the collecting body that is designated by the Board for that purpose, in this case, the Canadian Private Copying Collective (CPCC).
+Subsection 83(11) of the Copyright Act provides among other things that an eligible author, performer or maker who does not authorize a collective society to act on his or her behalf [a so-called "orphan" owner] can seek payment in the private copying regime from the collective society that is designated by the Board for that purpose.
 Paragraph 83(13)(b) provides that the Board may, by regulation, establish a period of not less than twelve months from the date of the expiry of a certified tariff within which this entitlement must be exercised.

 MicroSD Cards Exclusion Regulations (Copyright Act)